eblatt/happy-songs/README.md

 ### Methodology:
 What did you do with your data?
+- Now that we had our data collected, we wanted to see if we could point out the features of songs that made a difference.
 What techniques were used to pick apart the data?
 Did you use ML?
 Stats?
+- We originally tried KNN and Multiple Linear Regression (refer to Blog Post 2).
+As a final step, we tried logistic regression using data from the top 10 happiest country and the bottom 10 least happy countries.

 How did you visualize your data?
 <img src="Screen Shot 2019-05-01 at 3.52.48 AM.png">